-If you notice your cat's vomiting lasting more than 24 hours, you need to make an appointment to see your vet.
-Also, a cat having diarrhea and vomiting at the same time is an emergency.
+If you notice your cat's vomiting lasts more than 24 hours, make an appointment to see your vet as soon as possible.
+Also, a cat having diarrhea and vomiting at the same time should be considered an emergency.
 Don't hesitate to get your cat in their carrier and head to the emergency vet if you suspect breathing difficulties.

 Oftentimes, small meals and larger kibble might be the answer, rather than an underlying cause, and your vet will advise you on how to prevent this from happening in the future.